chanhosuh/resume/resume.md

 # Employment
 - **LoanStreet Inc.**\
-2018 - current, *Software engineer for financial technology*
+  Mar 2018 - Feb 2019, *Software engineer for financial technology*
-    - Gather and translate requirements for loan trading business into technical specs.
-    - Complete rebuild of Django backend, using a new data processing flow which ensures greater accuracy and closer adherence to business logic.
+    - Rebuilding loan syndication tech stack, using domain-driven design with event sourcing to facilitate interaction with business and closer adherence to business rules
+    - Completely responsible for creating/managing GitHub issues for team of 4 developers and writing business-driven development tests with project manager
+    - Utilizing a microservice architecture with Python, Docker, RabbitMQ, and Flask
 - **MIO Partners** (McKinsey & Co subsidiary)\
-  2016 - 2018, *Quant developer for trading*
+  Mar 2016 - Feb 2018, *Quant developer for trading*
     - Created Python-based portfolio management tools which are used interactively for analysis and as components in report-generation processes deployed in Docker containers.